MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-setup-vat.md

 ---
 title: Set Up Value-Added Tax
 description: Make sure that you correctly calculate, post, and report on VAT for sales and purchases.
+We recommend that you use the assisted setup guide to set up VAT.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual